How Long to Proof Sourdough in the Fridge (+ Tips)

 Use cold fermentation to your advantage, and you’ll be the boss of your bake times.

-But the beauty of making a lot of dough at one time is you don’t have to bake it all right away.
+The beauty of making a lot of dough at one time is you don’t have to bake it all right away.
 We all love fresh bread, and you can have fresh bread multiple times a week by taking advantage of the fridge’s cold environment.

 loaf of sourdough after cold proof